 "This is one of the many reasons such prompt and decisive action was taken immediately following this incident.
 There is a process to be followed in all discipline cases, as there is now," Roebuck said.

-Joyce was charged with fourth-degree criminal sexual contact and harassment, a petty disorderly persons offense.
+Joyce was charged with fourth-degree criminal sexual contact and harassment.
 He is scheduled to make his first appearance in Monmouth County Superior Court on March 15, 2019.

 More from New Jersey 101.5